pcfx-devel/PC-FX_devcart/PC_board/README.md

 The current version is Ver2_RevB.
 [(For the Protoype board using an Olimex RP2040-Pico30 module, please click here.)](README_prototype.md)

-The only changes from RevA to Rev B are related to schematic annotations, and a minor labelling update on the PC Board itself, so the picture of RevA is included here.
+The only changes from RevA to Rev B are related to schematic annotations, LED current-limiting resistor values, and a minor labelling update on the PC Board itself, so the picture of RevA is included here.

 ![Current version](../images/devcart_ver2_reva.jpg)

 ## Overview

-The board design was a ground-up design for 4-layer board using KiCAD 8.0.4 .
+The board design was a ground-up design for 4-layer board using KiCAD 8.0.7 .

 As this was my first KiCAD design of a reasonable complexity, I was happy to receive some guidance and schematic updates from [Regis Galland](https://github.com/rgalland).